mj-gomes/mj-gomes.github.io/_projects/pumnum.md

     <p>
-      A package that allows to use packages that manipulate objects with physical units, like pint or unyt, while using numba functions in no-python mode.
+      A package that allows to manipulate objects with physical units, using pint or unyt, while using numba functions in no-python mode.
     </p>
     <b>Contributions:</b> Creator and developer.